 Sec.
 34. Nepotism.

-No person related within the second degree by affinity, or within the third degree by consanguinity, to the mayor, to either of the commissioners or the city manager, shall be appointed to any office, position, clerkship or service of the city.
+The City of Slaton shall comply with the state nepotism laws which provide as to which persons are not qualified to be appointed to any office, position, clerkship, or other service of the city.

 If Proposition No. 22 is approved by the voter on November 8, 2022, Section 34 of Article VI of the Slaton City Charter shall thereafter read as follows: